About Ruby-throated Hummingbirds

 Feeding Ruby-throated Hummingbirds

-It’s true that no solid research yet exists to prove that red dye is harmful to hummingbirds.
-Hummingbirds are not humans; are not mice.
-But all hummingbird feeders have red parts that serve to attract the birds, so the dye is unnecessary at best, and potentially harmful at worst.
-Artificial nectars have little if any added nutritional value over sugar water.
+It is 100% true that no solid research yet exists to prove that red dye is harmful to hummingbirds, what we do know is that it is NOT necessary for attracting hummingbirds.
+So we encourage you to err on the side of caution and avoid using it.
+If you believe you need to use it because it’s ‘red’, well your hummingbird feeders have red parts that serve to attract the birds and if they do not then purchase a red feeder.
+Bottom line…commercial nectars have little if any added nutritional value over plain 4:1 sugar water.
 To avoid causing any possible harm, stick to the home-made formula of one part white table sugar to four parts water, and let the red feeder parts do the work of attracting hummingbirds to my door.

 If you chose you may boil the water, remove it from the stove and then stir in the sugar.
 Do not “cook” the sugar-water.
 However if you have good quality tap water that you drink you can simply mix your solution using the hot water from the tap and cane sugar.